 A well-appointed bed should have a supportive mattress, high-quality linens, and bed pillows that provide comfort and promote an appropriate sleeping position.
 Many find that feather pillows provide the feeling they want when they’re trying to drift into slumber.

-The best feather pillows are made of goose or duck feathers, the down of these birds, or a combination of the two.
+The best feather pillows are typically made of goose or duck feathers, the down of these birds, or a combination of the two.
 The feathers provide support while the down provides unparalleled softness.

 Those looking for a more luxurious sleep experience should take a look at these top picks for the best feather pillows for a well-dressed bedroom.